Moving to NYC after college? Here's how to find a rental apartment

 Handling the apartment search

 Although you might feel pressure to get a jump on apartment hunting, don't expect to find one too far in advance.
-NYC is a fast-moving market, and most landlords don't list available apartments until around a month before they are available.
-You can start browsing listings early to get a sense of what's out there and what neighborhoods you can afford but don't expect to find your future apartment any earlier than a month before you move in.
+NYC is a fast-moving market, and most landlords don't list available apartments until about a month before they are available.
+You can start browsing listings early to get a sense of what's out there and what neighborhoods you can afford, but don't expect to find your future apartment any earlier than a month before the move-in date.

-"Generally, I always tell college grads to start looking 30 to 45 days before they need to move," says Lisa Li Moye, a broker at Compass.
+"Generally, I always tell college grads to start looking 30 to 45 days before they need to move," said Lisa Li Moye, a broker at Corcoran.
 "So if you need a place by June 1st, start in mid-April."

-You may be wondering how to land an apartment before you even get here.
-Lots of newcomers rent apartments based on listing photos and videos, but there are some pitfalls and the potential for scams.
+You may be wondering how to land an apartment before you even land here.
+Lots of newcomers rent apartments based on listing photos and videos, but beware of fake listings or other pitfalls (like an illegal bedroom with no windows).
 Some photos are exceptionally, and often deliberately, deceiving.
-If at all possible, it’s worth making at least one trip to the city to scope out places.
+If at all possible, make at least one trip to the city to scope out places—or entrust a friend or relative who lives nearby to do this on your behalf.

 Barring that, it’s wise to have an intermediary housing solution when you arrive, be it a legitimate Airbnb, a friend’s couch, or an extended-stay hotel.
-Short-term rentals are also available, though you’ll want to beware of common scams.
-And don't be daunted by the short timeline—it will take work, but finding an apartment within the span of a single weekend is not only possible, but common.
+Short-term rentals are also available, though you’ll want to beware of scams.
+Don't be daunted by the short timeline—it will take work, but finding an apartment within the span of a single weekend is not only possible but common.

-And if you're looking with roommates, don't try to divide and conquer with apartment viewings.
-"You don’t want to have one roommate coming in, securing an apartment, and then it turns out the other one doesn’t like it," says Melaine Lessey, a broker at LL Real Estate Services.
+If you're looking for a new place with roommates, avoid divvying up the apartment viewings.
+"You don’t want to have one roommate coming in, securing an apartment, and then it turns out the other one doesn’t like it," said Melaine Lessey, a broker at LL Real Estate Services.

-"There is an increased demand for rentals during this time of the year as a result of recent college graduates relocating for work.
-Be prepared to act quickly once you have located an apartment and have all your documents already uploaded and ready to submit," she says.
+"There is an increased demand for rentals during spring and early summer as a result of recent college graduates relocating for work.
+Be prepared to act quickly once you have located an apartment and have all your documents already uploaded and ready to submit," she said.

 Another tip: Remember to play it smart when you're scheduling appointments to look at apartments.
 If something seems off about an apartment or an agent, go with your gut.
 Meet the agent in a public place, take a friend to an open house, and never put down any money without seeing the apartment first.
 For tips on spotting scams and fake listings, check out "How to tell if a NYC rental listing is too good to be true."